callumSharman/RayTracer/README.md

 </p>

 ## Retrospective
 Upon reflection it is evident that C was not the right language for this, or else there might have been a better approach using this language.
-An object oriented approach would have been much cleaner and more consise as rays, vectors and so on work better as objects.
+An object oriented approach would have been much cleaner and more concise as rays, vectors and so on work better as objects.
 Furthermore, I would've benefitted greatly from object oriented polymorphism when it came to the materials, as the material struct has redundant variables for some materials.
 Also, manipulating vectors using my approach in C was very cumbersome.

 Along with this I ran into an issue multiple times that I was unprepared for and unfamiliar with, circular dependency with file headers which required forward declaration and some trickery to get around.
 I feel this was a bad approach and in the future should carefully evaluate design beforehand to prevent this.